Bouma Ekghor: Plot

 The story is about two brothers and their families.
 One of them enjoys a luxurious lifestyle and is modern, while the other has some financial issues.
 The wives of the families compete with each other to prove whose daughter-in-law is better.
 Raju, who dreams of being an automobile engineer, works in a garage due to circumstances.
-Tia, a girl who daydreams, and has no wish to get a job, gets married to Raju, a son of the Ghosh family.
+Tia, a girl who daydreams, and has no wish to get a job, marries Raju, a son of the Ghosh family.
 Raju's mother finally finds a way to beat her sister-in-law in the competition, and she presents Tia as a working woman.
 She tells the family that her new daughter-in-law is a careerist and works in a well known company.
 But the problem turns up when the family suspects the fact.
 Raju's mother continuously pursues Tia to look for a job to save her reputation, but Tia is reluctant in her words.
 This process of finding a job in an 'unwanted' manner leads to a funny series of events.